FAQs + Policies

 - Turn left onto the dirt road access to Polpis Harbor.
 This left hand turn should be between 18 and 22 Wauwinet Road.

 - If you see the Nantucket Island School of Design & The Arts (NISDA) building, you have gone too far.

 If you have any further questions, please call the Nantucket Community Sailing Office at 508-228-6600.

 I have a concern or issue to whom should I talk?

 Serious concerns should be brought to the attention of the Program Director.
 Otherwise, the Head Instructor will be your first contact for resolving most issues.
-They are the hands on day-to-day program facilitator and will usually have the answer, as well as being empowered to make decisions and correct problems.
+They are the hands on day-to-day program facilitator and will usually have the answer; they are also empowered to make decisions and correct problems.
 The best time to talk to the Head Instructor (and your child's individual instructor) is at the end of class.
 If this is not convenient, please call and leave a message at the Main Office asking the Head Instructor to follow up with you.

 My student has begun sailing Optis/420s.
 What kind of technical gear should they have?

-- Life Jacket (PDF) - NCS provides these for all students.
-Check out Annapolis Performance Sailing for a more sleek PDF's they must be US Coast Guard Type III approved.
+- Life Jacket (PFD) - NCS provides these for all students.
+Check out West Coast Sailing, West Marine or MTI Lifejackets for a more sleek PFD.
+PFDs must be US Coast Guard Type III approved.

-- Whistle - All sailors should have a whistle attached to their life jacket for safety.
-Annapolis Performance Sailing & West Marine both sell whistles.
+- Whistle - All sailors should have a plastic whistle attached to their life jacket for safety.

 - Sailing gloves - Longer days on the water call for sailing gloves to prevent blisters.
-West Marine and Annapolis Performance Sailing have great options.
+West Marine and West Coast have great options.
 West Marine, Gill and Harken make great Junior Gloves with 3/4 fingers.
+You can also use Atlas full-finger gardening gloves!

 - Spray Top - Spray tops keep sailors warm and dry from spray in windier conditions.
 Gill and Henry Lloyd make junior dinghy/spray tops/smocks.
-Visit West Marine or Annapolis Performance Sailing websites under "Foul Weather Gear" or "Apparel."
+Visit West Marine website under "Foul Weather Gear" or "Apparel."
 The top should be a pullover, allowing for a seal at the neck.